SFULibrary/islandora_datastream_crud/README.md

 ## Development and feedback

 Pull requests are welcome, as are use cases and suggestions.
 Scripts that do the work of updating datastreams, especially for MODS datastreams, are also welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed information.

 ## Wishlist